vberlier/mcwiki/README.md

 print_nodes(section.extract(mcwiki.TREE))
 ```

-Make sure to handle infinite recursions where appropriate.
+Folded entries are automatically fetched, inlined, and cached.
+This means that iterating over the `children` property can yield a node that's already been visited so make sure to handle infinite recursions where appropriate.

 Tree nodes have 3 attributes that can all be empty:

 - The `text` attribute holds the text content of the node
-- The `icons` attribute is a tuple that stores the name of all the icons associated to the node
+- The `icons` attribute is a tuple that stores the names of the icons associated to the node
-- The `content` attribute is a tree containing all the children of the node
+- The `content` attribute is a tree containing the children of the node

 You can transform the tree into a shallow dictionary with the `as_dict` method.